microsoft/playwright/docs/src/test-components-storybook-js.md

 Here is how this is achieved:

 - Each story reference is converted into a story ID
-- Upon the `mount` call within the test, Playwright navigates to corresponing story.
+- Upon the `mount` call within the test, Playwright navigates to the corresponding story.
 - Events are marshalled back to the Node.js environment to allow verification.

 Additionally, it adds some config options you can use in your `playwright-sb.config.{ts,js}`.